Official-Codaisseur-Graduate/lisa-server/README.md

 ## Contents of this README file:

 - Introduction
-- Repositories in the LISA-project
+- All repositories in the LISA-project
 - Features Overview
 - Installation
 - Authentication